-1. The election of one (1) Class II director to the Company's Board of Directors to hold office until the Company's third Annual Meeting of Stockholders following his or her election and until his or her successor is duly elected and qualified; and

-2. To transact such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.
+- 1. The election of one (1) Class III director to the Company's Board of Directors to hold office until the Company's third Annual Meeting of Stockholders following his or her election and until his or her successor is duly elected and qualified; - 2.
+A proposal to amend the Company's 1996 Stock Option Plan to increase the number of shares available for issuance upon exercise of options granted thereunder from 185,000 shares to 335,000 shares ('1996 Plan Amendment Proposal'); - 3.
+A proposal to amend the Company's 1993 Non-Employee Director Stock Option Plan to increase the number of shares available for issuance upon exercise of options granted thereunder from 30,000 shares to 70,000 shares ('1993 Plan Amendment Proposal'); and - 4.
+The transaction of such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.